MicrosoftDocs/mixed-reality/enthusiast-guide/mixed-reality-software.md

 ### Infinite Expanse

-* New WMR home environment with a significant reduction in scope and size. <mark> Can we be more specific here regarding to what scope and size? </mark>
+* New virtual home environment for Windows Mixed Reality devices featuring a significant reduction in scope and size, streamlined down to singular stage instead of the more feature-rich Cliffhouse.
-* Built to address long-standing customer requests for a more streamlined and performant WMR environment. <mark> again, can we be more specific and provide screenshots if necessary? </mark>
+* Built with performance in mind, the Infinite Expanse was designed to address long-standing customer requests for a less resource-intensive virtual home environment that allows customers to get the best performance out of their games and experiences.
+* This new virtual home environment can be found in the **Pins Panel** within the **Places** menu.

-### Steam boot on launch
+### SteamVR boot with Mixed Reality Portal launch

 * New setting available to automatically launch SteamVR when WMR launches, allowing you to bypass WMR home space and jump directly into SteamVR.
    * This new setting can be found in the **Settings** app under **Mixed Reality > Startup and Desktop > Automatic Startup**.

-### New Startup experience settings
+### New startup experience settings

-* New settings available to configure your startup experience. <mark> Can we be more descriptive as to what this experience is like?
-How is it different from the previous experience and the benefits. </mark>
+* New settings available to better configure your ideal startup experience by increasing your level of control over when Mixed Reality Portal launches.
-* Built to address customer issues with headsets/systems launching MRP unintentionally.  <mark> How is this issue addressed? </mark>
+* You can now control whether or not Mixed Reality Portal launches when a device is connected or when the presence sensor is activated, as well as control how the virtual Desktop app opens.
-* New settings can be found in the **Settings** app under **Mixed Reality > Startup and Desktop**
+* These new settings can be found in the **Settings** app under **Mixed Reality > Startup and Desktop**
     * Toggle to start MRP on HMD plug-in.
     * Toggle to start MRP when presence is detected.
     * Toggle Open Desktop app on desktop app focus.